-All data records, both volunteer-generated and laboratory-generated, that do not meet the objectives outlined in the approved QAPP will be flagged as acceptable or unacceptable.
+All data records, both volunteer-generated and laboratory-generated, that do not meet the objectives outlined in the approved QAPP will be flagged as acceptable or unacceptable and excluded from any future analysis or reporting.
+QA Officer will work with staff, volunteers, or contract laboratories to develop corrective actions.
+Any necessary retraining will be conducted.